PriyankaaNigam/AI-Data-Unlocked/CFPB_Complaint_Analysis/SQL_queries_and_results.md

 **Insight:**

-The most common source of consumer complaints is credit reporting, constituting more than 55% of total complaints.
+- **Credit Reporting** is the most common source of consumer complaints, constituting more than 55% of total complaints.
-Inaccurate credit reporting is a real pain point for consumers.
+- Inaccurate or disputed reported are major pain point for consumers.
+- Suggests need for better credit data accuracy and dispute resolution.

 ### Query 3: How have complaint volumes changed over time?

 **SQL:**

 SELECT STRFTIME('%Y', "Date received") AS complaint_year,
 COUNT(*) AS total_complaints
 FROM complaints
 GROUP BY complaint_year
 ORDER BY complaint_year;

-### Result:

-### Total Complaints over Time
+### Result: Total Complaints over Time (2011-2025)

 |     | complaint_year    | total_complaints |
 |:---:|-------------------|-----------------:|